tomhuang12/awesome-k8s-resources/readme.md

 - [Writing Your First Kubernetes Operator](https://medium.com/faun/writing-your-first-kubernetes-operator-8f3df4453234) - In this article, we’ll see how to build and deploy your first Kubernetes Operator using the Operator SDK.

 ### Blogs and Videos
-- [10 most common mistakes using kubernetes](https://blog.pipetail.io/posts/2020-05-04-most-common-mistakes-k8s/) - common pitfalls and how to avoid them.
+- [10 most common mistakes using kubernetes](https://blog.pipetail.io/posts/2020-05-04-most-common-mistakes-k8s/) - Common pitfalls and how to avoid them.
-- [How the Department of Defense Moved to Kubernetes and Istio](https://www.youtube.com/watch?v=YjZ4AZ7hRM0) - focus on the sidecar security stack leveraging Envoy and sidecar containers to ensure zero trust security and baked-in multi-layer security.
+- [How the Department of Defense Moved to Kubernetes and Istio](https://www.youtube.com/watch?v=YjZ4AZ7hRM0) - Focus on the sidecar security stack leveraging Envoy and sidecar containers to ensure zero trust security and baked-in multi-layer security.
-- [Kubernetes at Reddit: Tales from Production](https://youtu.be/WTbIBqNcjoQ) - hear of successes, share in the heartbreak of production explosions, and gain insight into what has and hasn't worked well for one of the world's busiest web properties.
+- [Kubernetes at Reddit: Tales from Production](https://youtu.be/WTbIBqNcjoQ) - Hear of successes, share in the heartbreak of production explosions, and gain insight into what has and hasn't worked well for one of the world's busiest web properties.
 - [Kubernetes Failure Stories](https://github.com/hjacobs/kubernetes-failure-stories) - A compiled list of links to public failure stories related to Kubernetes.
 - [Life of a Packet](https://www.youtube.com/watch?v=0Omvgd7Hg1I) - Tracing the path of network traffic in the Kubernetes system.
 - [OPA Deep Dive](https://www.youtube.com/watch?v=Uj2N9S58GLU) - Deep dive on some exciting new features in the OPA project presented by the co-creators.